- Name: CHRISTIANIA

 In September 1997, on the way to London, she sank in the North Sea at 495 meters of depht.
 19 month later, she was raised by the fabulous ship Seaway Kingfisher from the offshore engineering company Stolt Comex Seaway.
 Film from this rescue can be watched here

-She has since sailed in Scandinavia, North of Europe, Tall Ships Race, through the Russian waterways to the Barents Sea, to Spitsbergen, Northern and western Norway, Caribean, Canada, Greenland, Island and Ireland.
+She has since sailed in Scandinavia, North of Europe, Tall Ships Races, through the Russian waterways to the Barents Sea, to Spitsbergen, Northern and western Norway, Caribean, Canada, Greenland, Island and Ireland.

 Summer/autumn 2012 Christiania was sailing in Southern Europe/North Africa, with a return to Norway for Christmas.